WenzhaoZhu/trainer_assistant/README.md

 # trainer_assistant user manual

 ## Updates
 ### Dec.
+14, 2024
+- Optimize the visual effects of the output.
+### Dec.
 11, 2024
 - Running the code will generate a file named ```convert_cn.txt``` that contains all the Latex formulas of B(Chinese response).
 ### Dec.
 10, 2024